Closed-form Approximation for Performance Bound of Finite Blocklength Massive MIMO Transmission: Numerical Results and Analysis

-It should be noted, from Fig. 3, that although these results are seen to coincide well with the simulation curves, there is still a visible small gap between them.
-The reason is that we omit a number in the denominator of Eq.
-(9).
-Most strikingly, after analysis and simulations, we find that Eq.
-(36) is more accurate for whatever dimension of the matrix is used.
-Fig. 4 and 5 give the simulation results to demonstrate its accuracy.
+Fig. 3 gives numerical evaluation under different antenna configurations where the analytical results are calculated according to (10), (11), (13), and (14).
+It should be noted that in Fig. 3, although the analytical results coincide well with the simulation curves, there is still a visible small gap.
+The reason is that an ignorable term is omitted in the denominator of (9).
+Most strikingly, we find that (39) is accurate for all the dimensions of the matrix in the test.
+Figs.~4 and 5 give the simulation results to evaluate its accuracy.
+From both figures, the small gap diminishes by using (39).

-Then, we perform some simulations to see how accurate the obtained variance is.
-Fig. 6 illustrates the simulation results for different antenna configurations where the analytical results are calculated according to Eq.
-(23)-(26).
-The emendation parameters are set to $\psi {\text{ = 1}}{\text{.41}}$ and $\xi {\text{ = 0}}{\text{.5}}$ for $\rho = 5{\text{dB}}$ and $\psi {\text{ = 1}}{\text{.29}}$ and $\xi {\text{ = 0}}{\text{.6}}$ for $\rho = 7{\text{dB}}$.
-As can be seen from Fig. 6 that the variance of channel dispersion is expected to be small, when compared with the expectation, which highlights the dominant role of expectation in the analysis of system performance .
+Then, we perform simulations to investigate the variance of channel dispersion.
+Fig. 6 illustrates the simulation results for different antenna configurations where the analytical results are calculated according to (24)-(27).
+The emendation parameters are set to $\psi {\text{ = }}{\text{57.5}}$ and $\xi {\text{ = 0}}{\text{.5}}$ for $\rho = 5\,{\text{dB}}$ and $\psi {\text{ = }}{\text{370}}$ and $\xi {\text{ = 0}}{\text{.6}}$ for $\rho = 7\,{\text{dB}}$.
+As can be seen from Fig.~6 that the variance of channel dispersion is expected to be small, when compared with the expectation, which highlights the dominant role of expectation in the analysis of the system performance .